 You can choose an ad objective based on the above goals for your specific ad.
 Remember that if you plan to use exposure objectives, you can pay per impressions, but for conversion-based objectives like sales, you can pay per action

-Step 2: Name your campaign
+Step 2: Name Your Campaign

 After you have come up with an objective, scroll down on your Facebook ad campaign and select whether to use an A/B split test.
 A/B testing is a marketing strategy that includes small tests on a fraction of your campaign before committing fully to the campaign.
 You also have the option of choosing whether to turn on budget optimization.
 This method can be powerful when you are using several ad sets.
 But since you are a beginner, you can focus on single ads first.

-Step 4: Target your audience
+Step 4: Target Your Audience

 After you have clicked on continue, you will be directed to a different page where you will be required to name your Facebook ad campaign and select what page you wish to promote.
 Scroll down to start building a target audience for your ads.
 The first option is to add a custom audience of people that have interacted with your business before, be it on Facebook or off Facebook.

 After you have selected our target audience, you need to filter them to ensure you remain with an audience that is most likely to purchase your product or services.
-Remember, an effective targeting is important in maximizing return on investments (ROI).
+Remember, effective targeting is important in maximizing return on investments (ROI).
 There are two ways you can ensure that your audience is as specific as possible:

 Connection – you can exclude or target users that have an existing connection to your event, app, or a page you manage.
-For instance, if you want to target a new audience, you would select “exclude people that have already liked your page”.
-If you want to promote a new product or an offer to an existing audience, you would select “people that have already liked your page” so as to reach users that have already liked your page.”
+For instance, if you want to target a new audience, you would select “exclude people that have already liked your page.”
+If you want to promote a new product or an offer to an existing audience, you will select “people that have already liked your page” so as to reach users that have already liked your page.”

 How your ad appears on Facebook is important.
 If you are new to Facebook, the easiest way to do this is by using automatic placements.
 When you select this option, Facebook automatically places your ad across the audience network, messenger, Instagram, and Facebook depending on the best place to get good results.